 Breitling Superocean Vs. Omega Seamaster Planet Ocean 600M: Features and Options

 While both collections offer plenty of variety, designed to suit any and all tastes, the Planet Ocean series stands out in front.
-All told, there are more than a hundred different flavors of the watch, in four sizes, five different metals, five dial colors and three types of complication.
+All told, there are more than a hundred different flavors of the watch, in five sizes, seven different metals, five dial colors, and three types of complication.

 However, although there is no doubting the lavishness of the range, each watch still very clearly means business.
 Even the smallest in the lineup has a significant heft, equipped with a noticeably thicker case than Omega’s Diver 300M models, in order to cope with the pressures of a 600-meter water resistance rating.
 On top of that, a manually operated helium escape valve is fitted to each one at the10 o’clock location.
 Will you ever need to use it?
 No, of course not.
 But it’s nice to have anyway.

 In terms of functionality, you can take your pick between simple time-and-date pieces (which make up the majority of those available), a handful of GMT models, and a number of chronographs.
-The chronograph models are only available in the largest 45.5mm size, while the GMT watches are only available in 43.5, but you do have a choice in size for the various time-and-date models.
+The chronograph models are only available in the largest 45.5mm size, while the GMT watches are only available in 43.5mm or 45.5mm, but you do have a choice in size for the various time-and-date models.

-Bezels are similarly high tech.
-Each of the inserts is also made of ceramic, with the majority given a Liquidmetal™ diving scale.
+Bezels are similarly high-tech.
+Most of the inserts are also made of ceramic, with the majority given a Liquidmetal™ diving scale.
 Liquidmetal™ is a proprietary process developed by Omega that permanently bonds the ceramic bezel insert and it metallic numerals, creating a single component engineered for maximum durability and longevity.
-One-upping even that, the gold models feature Ceragold™ – another Omega-devised method that allows the watchmaker to encrust ceramic with 18k gold and has resulted in the industry’s first ever ceramic bezel with gold markings that are completely smooth to the touch.
+One-upping even that, the gold models feature Ceragold™ – another Omega-devised method that allows the watchmaker to encrust ceramic with 18k gold and has resulted in the industry’s first-ever ceramic bezel with gold markings that are completely smooth to the touch.

 All in all, the Omega Planet Ocean series manages to tread that line between having the abilities of a full-throated sports model and the general bearing of a luxury watch – all from a manufacturer that is at the top of its game.